Written by Evi Idoghor

 Let me pose a question from a Christian standpoint—Does God seek your permission before allowing certain things to come your way?
 Certainly not!
 Because He knows what good discipline and overcoming life's challenges can do for a person.
 It strengthens their character and makes them better.
 I understand talking to children about their bodies and boundaries so they can recognize when someone crosses that boundary and alert their parent.
 But that's a different conversation; it has nothing to do with asking if you as a parent have the permission to change your baby who can't walk, speak, or think for themselves.
 If that's the case, parents have to ask if their babies want to eat, sleep, or put on clothes (we all know how that goes).
 If children begin to take on leadership roles in the home, that home will fall apart in no time.

 This line of reasoning demonstrates to me that what the current culture desires is a life without restraint, as they cherish their ignorance, self-righteousness, and sin more than they are willing to embrace true wisdom.
 So they spew whatever feels good to them, and persuade others to do the same.
 And if others don't, it's because they aren't educated, compassionate, smart, or woke enough.
-If society as a whole does not wake up, such mindsets, ideologies, and sets of beliefs will only lead to self-destruction.

 What do you think?
 Should parents ask their babies for consent before changing their diaper?
 Is this proposed method of upbringing teaching them anything about consent in the long run?
 Leave your comments below.
 Also, do not forget to like, share and subscribe to join our community.

 Don't stop here: Click this link to explore more posts under our Culture segment.